backstage/backstage/plugins/incremental-ingestion-backend/api-report.md

       'id' | 'provider_name'
     >[]
   >;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen insertIngestionRecord(options: IngestionRecordInsert): Promise<void>;
+  insertIngestionRecord(options: IngestionRecordInsert): Promise<void>;
   // (undocumented)
   insertRecord(options: IngestionRecordInsert): Promise<void>;
   listProviders(): Promise<string[]>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen purgeAndResetProvider(provider: string): Promise<{
+  purgeAndResetProvider(provider: string): Promise<{
     provider: string;
     ingestionsDeleted: number;
     marksDeleted: number;
     markEntitiesDeleted: number;
   }>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen purgeTable(table: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderBackoff(
+  purgeTable(table: string): Promise<void>;
+  setProviderBackoff(
     ingestionId: string,
     attempts: number,
     error: Error,
     backoffLength: number,
   ): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderBursting(ingestionId: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderCanceled(ingestionId: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  setProviderBursting(ingestionId: string): Promise<void>;
+  setProviderCanceled(ingestionId: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderCanceling(ingestionId: string, message?: string): Promise<void>;
+  setProviderCanceling(ingestionId: string, message?: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderComplete(ingestionId: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderIngesting(ingestionId: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderInterstitial(ingestionId: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+  setProviderComplete(ingestionId: string): Promise<void>;
+  setProviderIngesting(ingestionId: string): Promise<void>;
+  setProviderInterstitial(ingestionId: string): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen setProviderResting(ingestionId: string, restLength: Duration): Promise<void>;
+  setProviderResting(ingestionId: string, restLength: Duration): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen triggerNextProviderAction(provider: string): Promise<void>;
+  triggerNextProviderAction(provider: string): Promise<void>;
   // (undocumented)
   updateByName(
     provider: string,
     update: Partial<IngestionUpsertIFace>,
   ): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateIngestionRecordById(options: IngestionRecordUpdate): Promise<void>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen updateIngestionRecordByProvider(
+  updateIngestionRecordById(options: IngestionRecordUpdate): Promise<void>;
+  updateIngestionRecordByProvider(
     provider: string,
     update: Partial<IngestionUpsertIFace>,
   ): Promise<void>;
 }

-// Warning: (ae-missing-release-tag) "IngestionRecord" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface IngestionRecord {
   // (undocumented)